From getting a SIM card to buying your first currywurst, here’s our list of 10 things you need to do during your first week in Germany.

 One of the first things you’ll need to do during your first week in Germany is working out how you want to get from A to B. Thankfully, you have a whole host of transport options in Germany, although the best mode for you will largely depend on where you live in the country.
 For example, in larger towns and cities, you’ll find that local German public transit gets you everywhere you need to be with a choice of trams, metros, and buses.
 You’ll also be able to just pedal power too, as many cities provide good (and improving) cycle networks.
 And if you want to test the waters on two wheels, many cities have bike hire schemes.

 That said, some new arrivals will need four wheels to get around Germany; especially if they have young children, or are living in more rural areas with fewer public transit connections.
 If you plan to get behind the wheel, make sure you read our guide to driving in Germany.
-If you are from the EU/EEA, you will be able to use your existing license in Germany.
-However, if you are planning to stay a while, then you should exchange it for a local one.
+If you are from the EU/EEA, you will be able to use your existing license rather than getting a German driver’s license.
+However, if you are planning to stay for a while, then you should exchange it for a local one.
 If you’re driving in Germany, be sure to have the right car insurance cover too to give you protection on the road.

 8. Get your new home connected